sensorlab/logatec-portal/content/pages/ap-cradio.md

 ### Node firmware

  * *vesna-drivers* is a custom developed C library for developing node firmware images.
 It supports experiment control and data retrieval over an application protocol similar to HTTP (ALH).
 Typical application developed with vesna-drivers supports signal generation and energy detection.
+ * [Contiki-NG](https://www.contiki-ng.org/) is an operating system for resource-constrained devices in the Internet of Things.
+With the help of vesna-drivers, it is a perfect tool for experimentation with IPv6 wireless sensor networks.
- * [Contiki OS](http://www.contiki-os.org/) is an open source embedded operating system with cooperative multi-tasking.
+ * [Contiki](http://www.contiki-os.org/) is an open source embedded operating system with cooperative multi-tasking.
 In LOG-a-TEC testbeds it has been extended to support two networking stacks in parallel and a composeable RIME stack.
 It is typically used for experimentation with packet-based transmissions in wireless sensor networks.
  * [vesna-spectrum-sensor](https://github.com/sensorlab/vesna-spectrum-sensor) is an open source spectrum sensing application for spectrum sensing using VESNA sensor nodes.
 It is typically used when measurements with a mobile sensor node are performed in the testbed.
 It uses a wired RS-232 connection with a PC to report measurements.

 ### Experiment support